-The position requires periods of sustained talking or otherwise communicating with visitors.
+The position requires periods of sustained talking or otherwise communicating with the public.

 Grand Portage National Monument is located at the northeastern "tip" of Minnesota.
-Our borders are Lake Superior, Canada, and the Grand Portage Chippewa Reservation.
-A number of outdoor recreational opportunities will keep you busy on your four consecutive days off, bring your kayak and explore clear waters of Lake Superior, hike the 8.5 mile historic Grand Portage, canoe the BWCAW, visit a nearby NPS unit, or take a Canadian adventure (there are three Provincial Parks in day-trip range), or just relax, read, and enjoy the views of Lake Superior.
+Our borders are Lake Superior, Canada, and the Grand Portage Ojibwe Reservation.
+A number of outdoor recreational opportunities will keep you busy on your four consecutive days off, bring a kayak and explore the crystal clear waters of Lake Superior, hike the 8.5 mile historic Grand Portage, canoe the Boundary Waters Canoe Area lakes, visit a nearby NPS unit or state park, or take a Canadian adventure (there are three Provincial Parks in day-trip range), or just relax, and enjoy the day!